baggepinnen/IterativeLearningControl2.jl/docs/src/index.md

 ## What is ILC?

+[ILC](https://slunik.slu.se/kursfiler/TE0010/10095.1213/REG2_ILCReview.pdf) can be thought of as either
+- a simple reinforcement-learning (RL) strategy, or
+- a method to solve open-loop optimal control problems.

-[ILC](https://slunik.slu.se/kursfiler/TE0010/10095.1213/REG2_ILCReview.pdf) can be thought of as a simple reinforcement-learning strategy that is suitable in situations where a *repetitive task* is to be performed multiple times, and disturbances acting on the system are also repetitive and predictable but unknown.
+ILC is suitable in situations where a *repetitive task* is to be performed multiple times, and disturbances acting on the system are also repetitive and predictable but  may be unknown.
 Multiple versions of ILC exists, of which we support a few that are listed below.
+When ILC iterations are performed by running experiments on a physical system, ILC resembles episode-based reinforcement learning (or adaptive control), while if a model is used to simulate the experiments, we can instead think of ILC as a way to solve optimal control problems (trajectory optimization).

 ## Algorithms